frgfm/torch-cam/_sources/installing.rst.txt

 Via Git
 =======

-Install the library in developper mode:
+Install the library in developer mode:

 .. code:: bash